xavier-tobin/PatternAnnotatedString/README.md

             // Return an InlineTextContent composable
         }
     )
-    // You can also use paragraphPatternAnnotation for custom paragraph styles
+    // You can also use paragraphPatternAnnotation() for custom paragraph styles
     ```

-2. Use `string.getPatternAnnotatedString(patternAnnotation/s)` to get a PatternAnnotatedString:
+2. Use `string.patternAnnotatedString(patternAnnotation/s)` to get a PatternAnnotatedString:
     ```kotlin
     val result = "Thanks @xavier, this is cool!".patternAnnotatedString(inlineContentAnnotation)
     ```

-3. Use the result, which contains an `AnnotatedString`, `inlineContentMap` and
+3. Use the result, which contains an `annotatedString`, `inlineContentMap` and
-   `paragraphBackgroundAnnotations`.
-See examples further below for how to use them!
+   `paragraphBackgroundAnnotations`, to render backgrounds and inline content.
+See examples further
+   below for how to use them!

 # Examples